 This is a sample log once this application is started:

-All this servlet filter does is to verify if requests to the JavaMelody UI should be exclusively accepted using the configured port, if so, and the request comes from a different port, it sends back a 404, otherwise it chains the request to the next servlet filter.
+This servlet filter verifies if the requests to the JavaMelody UI should be exclusively accepted using the configured port, if so, and the request comes from a different port, it sends back a 404, otherwise it chains the request to the next servlet filter.

 4. RUNNING THE DEMO APP